asiamegic/jenkins_server_with_pipeline/README.md

 <b>From the current link https://github.com/asiamegic/js_counter-service
 <br>
 Main function of the script, the app receives and requests and displays their number</b><br>
+<b>*</b> files are in the DEV branch<br>

-there is a JS application project as well as a dockerbuild file for building the image.
+There is a JS application project as well as a dockerbuild file for building the image.

 JS application is launched as a server using the command<br><br>
 <b>npm run start</b> <br>